Nepal Sadbhawana Party

 On 21 April 2017, the party merged with Tarai Madhes Loktantrik Party, Sadbhavana Party, Terai Madhes Sadbhawana Party, Madhesi Janaadhikar Forum (Republican) and Rastriya Madhesh Samajwadi Party to form Rastriya Janata Party Nepal.
+The party was later revived by Anil Kumar Jha in 2025 when he parted away from resigning from the Loktantrik Samajwadi Party, Nepal portfolio of senior leader.

 History

+Formation

-The party was founded in 1985, as the Nepal Sadbhavana Council, by Gajendra Narayan Singh.
+The party was founded in 1985, as the Nepal Sadbhawana Council, by Gajendra Narayan Singh.
 In domestic affairs, it aimed at promoting the interests and citizenship of the Madhesi community of the Terai Region, favored the introduction of Maithili as the second national language, and supported the framework of a democratic socialist society.
 Within the bipolar framework of the Cold War, it worked for the establishment of a special relationship with India and China in the framework of nonalignment.
 Govinda Sah is central spokesperson of Nepal Sadbhawana Party.